8ta4/spam/README.md

 > Does this tool scrape pages as an anonymous bot?

-No. It delegates context gathering to [`see`](https://github.com/8ta4/see). `see` uses your own browser's fingerprint to gather context.
+No. It delegates source gathering to [`see`](https://github.com/8ta4/see). `see` uses your own browser's fingerprint to gather source.

 > Does `spam` send the messages?